mrciolino/wiki-backup/Adventures/Woolhope.md

 # Woolhope

-In Woolhope, three outcast thralls—Alfredo the spaghetti-wielding warlock, Kael the aloof vampire, and Roy the amnesiac doctor—serve their enigmatic master, Rye Linguinius, in a village trapped within a magical seal.
-Their fragile order fractures when Arfer, a branded soldier from the outside world, breaches the barrier, drawing the attention of powerful factions: the militant **Wegateians**, the shadowy **Nercenses**, and the fiery Red Archon.
-As tensions mount ahead of a precarious diplomatic summit, the trio scrambles to disguise Arfer, abduct a suspicious village elder, and navigate a web of rivalries, conspiracies, and looming supernatural forces.
+In the magically-shielded village of Woolhope, three eccentric thralls—**Alfredo Fettuccini** the spaghetti warlock, **Kael Virethorn** the vampire spawn, and **Roy** the hemophobic amnesiac doctor—serve their vampiric patron Rilinguineas in a settlement caught between warring religious factions.
+Their precarious existence shatters when Arfer, a wounded soldier marked by the Red Archon, breaches their barrier, forcing the trio into a desperate conspiracy of kidnapping, disguise, and deception.
+As representatives from the militant **Wegateians** and the infernal **Narasians** arrive for a supposed neutrality dinner, the party's chaotic incompetence—from poisoning guests with holy apples to serving blood wine to bird clerics—unravels their master's secret allegiances and culminates in betrayal, death, and the fall of their sanctuary.

-## Set and Settings
+## Set and Setting

 South-West of Wardson Tower in [Felldun](/locations/Mardun/Felldun) near the border of [Wyrmford](/locations/Mardun/Wyrmford).
-This adenture takes place around 110 AC.
+This adventure takes place around 110 AC in the village of Woolhope, a settlement protected by a pinkish magical barrier that shields it from the Soul Torn monsters roaming the surrounding wasteland.
+The village exists in a precarious state of declared neutrality between the warring Wegateian and Narasian factions, though this neutrality proves to be a carefully maintained facade.

+## Key Locations

+- **Woolhope Village**: A small settlement within a magical barrier, featuring Alfredo's restaurant, Rilinguineas' manor, and various farms including Mikhail's sheep operation
+- **The Barrier's Edge**: The boundary between safety and the monster-infested wasteland where Soul Torn creatures patrol
+- **The Restaurant**: The primary setting for the climactic diplomatic dinner, complete with kitchen storage where Arfer was hidden

+## Major NPCs

+- **Rilinguineas (Rye Linguinius)**: The vampire lord patron of Woolhope, secretly allied with the Narasians despite claiming neutrality
+- **Arfer**: A wounded Narasian soldier bearing the Red Archon's mark, whose presence threatened to expose the village's true allegiances
+- **Vanaya**: A succubus serving as the Narasian delegate, revealed to have corrupted Rilinguineas
+- **Zafera**: An owlin cleric representing the Wegateian delegation, worshipper of Spooops
+- **Aynuk**: The village elder, kidnapped by the party to facilitate Arfer's disguise
+- **The Red Archon**: A powerful entity whose mark on Arfer suggested deeper supernatural conflicts

+## Impact and Discoveries

+The Woolhope campaign revealed the devastating consequences of incompetence in high-stakes diplomacy.
+Key discoveries included:

+- **Political Betrayal**: Woolhope's supposed neutrality was a lie—Rilinguineas had been corrupted by Narasian agents
+- **Religious Warfare**: The conflict between Wegateians and Narasians involved undead forces and divine magic, with holy items proving lethal to undead delegates
+- **Supernatural Corruption**: The influence of entities like the Red Archon and succubi like Vanaya demonstrated the otherworldly nature of the faction conflict
+- **The Cost of Loyalty**: Alfredo's final stand, choosing customer service over patron loyalty, highlighted themes of principle versus survival

+The campaign concluded with Woolhope's fall to the Narasians, Alfredo's heroic death defending the fleeing Wegateian delegates, and the survivors (Kael and Roy) fleeing into the dangerous wasteland—their actions having inadvertently exposed a crucial strategic deception in the larger war.

-# Sessions
+# Session Logs

 <details>

   <summary>
-    📖 <strong>Session 1</strong> 📖
+    📖 <strong>Session 1 - The Wastlands</strong> 📖

 In the first session of Woolhope, three eccentric villagers—spaghetti warlock Alfredo, vampire-thrall Kael, and amnesiac doctor Roy—serve the vampiric patron Rye Linguinius in a magically shielded village caught between warring factions, but their discovery of Arfer, a soldier marked by the Red Archon, sets off a chaotic chain of events including botched healing, divine warnings, and the kidnapping of village elder Aynuk in a desperate attempt to conceal Arfer’s identity before outside forces arrive.